nan-li/image-repository-api/README.md

 curl -F "image=@<PATH/TO/IMAGE.PNG>" -H "Authorization: Bearer <YOUR_TOKEN>" http://0.0.0.0:5000/users/<YOUR_USERNAME>/upload
 ```

 By default, the default permission on uploaded photos is set to PRIVATE.
-Set the permission of photo on upload to PUBLIC by adding '-F permission=PUBLIC'.
+Set the permission of photo on upload to PUBLIC by adding `'-F permission=PUBLIC'`.

 ```
 curl -F "image=@<PATH/TO/IMAGE.PNG>" -F permission=PUBLIC -H "Authorization: Bearer <YOUR_TOKEN>"  http://0.0.0.0:5000/users/<YOUR_USERNAME>/upload